winsiderss/systeminformer/SECURITY.md

 ## Reporting a Bug

 The System Informer team considers security our top priority and reviews all reports of vulnerabilities or security issues very seriously.

 We appreciate responsible disclosure efforts and are committed to acknowledging your contributions.

-If you discover a security issue, please send a report by emailing security@systeminformer.com
+If you discover a security issue, please send a report by emailing security@systeminformer.io or security@systeminformer.com

 The System Informer team will acknowledge your email within 48 hours, and will send a more detailed response indicating the next steps in handling